 About The Meeting

 The GSPE Atlanta Metro Chapter meetings are open to engineering professionals, students, and other interested members of the public.
 The meetings take place on the second Monday of each month, September through June.
-The November 11th meeting will be at The Northlake / Tucker area Piccadilly Cafeteria, 2000 Crescent Centre Blvd., Tucker, Ga.
+The January 13th meeting will be at The Northlake/Tucker Piccadilly Cafeteria, 2000 Crescent Centre Blvd., Tucker, Ga.
 30084.
 Many engineers enjoy the presentations as well as earn a required Professional Development Hour.
-The meetings start with networking at 6:00 pm, dinner at 6:30 and followed by the speaker.
+The meetings start with networking at 6:00 pm, followed by dinner and the speaker.
 RSVP to Ken Quintana at 770-827-8627, or firstname.lastname@example.org with GSPE RSVP in subject line or through www.meetup.com/Georgia-Society-of-Professional-Engineers-Atlanta-Metro/ is appreciated.